google-marketing-solutions/web-vitals-gtm-template/README.md

 ### Create a GA4 Tag

 To send the data to GA4 you have to create a GA4 Event Tag.
-You can name the event as "web_vitals" or "core_web_vitals", set up event parameters and choose the created trigger to make the tag fire.
+Set the data layer variable of "webVitalsData.name" as an event name, set up event parameters and choose the created trigger to make the tag fire.
+You can also use a event parameter called "event_category" of "Web Vitals" to group the metrics.

 ![Web Vitals Tag](docs/img/web-vitals-gtm-11.PNG)